romeelk/cloudpolicy/Readme.md

 That was a pretty basic example of Cloud Custodian.
 Personally I prefer YAML syntax to JSON.
 For me JSON is very machine oriented and the nesting becomes a real headache to understand.
 With YAML the definition is more human readable.

-To really make this repeatable and automated I would suggest it is part of a code compliance CI/CD pipeline.
+To really make this repeatable and automated the CI/CD pipeline is a must.
 For me this is where policy engine tools become really useful.
 Organisations want to bake into their application lifecycle effective governance and security instead of waiting for a manual gate  (security team fails app) to fail just before an application goes into production.